 "Obviously, there are some problems that need to be fixed," cornerback Nnamdi Asomugha said.

 "We have to play better," Cable said.
-"The fans deserve a better football team than
+"The fans deserve a better football team than what we showed today."

 Those fans obviously thought so, as their response was harsh and relentless, most of it directed at Russell.